kylekatarnls/carbonite/README.md

 echo Carbonite::speed(); // output: 1
 ```

+### addSynchronizer

+`addSynchronizer(callable $synchronizer): void`

+Register a callback that will be executed every time mock value is changed.

+The callback receives the default `\Carbon\FactoryImmutable` as parameter.

+### removeSynchronizer

+`removeSynchronizer(callable $synchronizer): void`

+Remove a callback that has been registered with `addSynchronizer()`.

 ### mock

 `mock($testNow): void`

 Set the "real" now moment, it's a mock inception.
 It means that when you call `release()`
-You will no longer go back to present but you will fallback to the mocked now.
+you will no longer go back to present but you will fallback to the mocked now.
 And the
 mocked now will also determine the base speed to consider.
 If this mocked instance is
 static, then "real" time will be frozen and so the fake timeline too no matter the speed
 you chose.